graycoreio/daffodil/libs/design/breadcrumb/README.md

 # Breadcrumb
 Breadcrumb is a secondary navigation pattern that shows users their current location within a website or application’s hierarchy.
-It helps users understand the page's context and navigate to parent levels with ease.

 ## Overview
-Breadcrumbs visually represent the navigational structure of a site or app.
+Breadcrumbs visually represent the navigational structure of a site or app and helps users navigate to parent levels with ease.
 Each breadcrumb item corresponds to a level in the hierarchy, with the last item indicating the current page or context.

 <design-land-example-viewer-container example="basic-breadcrumb"></design-land-example-viewer-container>